dirtydenny/13ORM/README.md

   ## Description

-  The purpose of the project was to provide the user with an easily searchabble mallabel to  to actively work on their ecomm store.   at t
+  The purpose of the project was to provide the user with an easy tool to manage thier E-Comm platform.
+  The database contains three main areas to change:  Categories, Products and Ids.
+  Functionality for the program includes searching, adding, altering and deleting.

   ## Installation

   npm i

   ## Usage

-  Please start by installing the needed packages with NPM i.
-AFter installing the needed packages, run NPM start to run the program.
+  npm start

   ## Tests